AnyChart/docs.anychart.com/Maps/Seat_Maps/Advanced_Coloring.md

 {sample}Maps\_Seat\_Advanced\_Coloring\_05{sample}

-There are some other ways to set colors for a Color Scale; for example, it's possible to set a gradient mode, which you can find more about in the [Color Range article](../Color_Range).
+There are some other ways to set colors for a Color Scale; for example, it is possible to set a gradient mode, which you can find more about in the [Color Range article](../Color_Range).
 Setting colors for diggerent ranges as a gradient of a hue (or several hues) can make the chart more illustrative.
 Also, it makes unnecessary to set a distinct color for each value range.
 In the sample below the ranges are set without colors for each of the ranges, but the colors of the Color Scale are defined as a progression of the hue through the {api:anychart.color#singleHueProgression}singleHueProgression(){api} function.

 ```